jaatheone/graph-modeling-algorithm/README.md

 Final Project Grade: A

+Note: you can find the full documentation and rubric of the project assigned in the file "project3-F2021.pdf"

 1 OVERVIEW

 This project requires you to model the problem below as graph and then use a known graph